Here are ten functions your website can’t do without in 2025!

 Pick 5 to 6 headings for your website, and fit all of the other menu items within those headings.

-A helpful trick for this is to create a footer menu with information that needs to be on your website, but doesn’t need to be predominant like privacy policies, terms of service, admin logins and copyright information.
-This will keep your top menu uncluttered while still helping the visitor find the information they’re looking for.
+A helpful trick for this is to create a footer menu with information that needs to be on your website but doesn’t need to be predominant, like privacy policies, terms of service, admin logins, and copyright information.
+This will keep your top menu uncluttered while helping visitors find the information they’re looking for.

 Simplicity

-Your visitors should know right away what your focus is and how you’d like them to respond (make a purchase, sign up for your newsletter, enter a contest, call for a reservation, etc.)
+Your visitors should know immediately what your focus is and how you’d like them to respond (make a purchase, sign up for your newsletter, enter a contest, call for a reservation, etc.)

 Micro-Interactions

-Instantly the customer thinks “This company did exactly what they said they were going to do.”
-It’s the start of a trust relationship and the opportunity for you to follow up with that person.
+Instantly, the customer thinks, “This company did exactly what they said they were going to do.”
+It’s the start of a trusting relationship and the opportunity for you to follow up with that person.

-(this is one of the 5 steps in our FRESH funnel approach to get your website generating more clients.
+(this is one of the five steps in our FRESH funnel approach to get your website generating more clients.
 Check out our FREE ebook on our FRESH funnel process here!)

 Responsive Design